 21. Recycle wire hangers.
 Clothes simply slide off of them to the floor.
 Get velvet hangers at Costco to hold even the slinkiest silk dress.
 Or make your own with this tutorial on no slip hangers by Diane from ‘In My Own Style’.

-22. Use a system for hanging scarves and belts.
+22. Use a system for hanging and organizing scarves and belts.
 Shoving them in a drawer is no good for anyone.